-The contract for Temporary Agents is for three years.
-In line with Article 8 of the CEOS, this contract may be renewed for three more years.
-In case of second renewal, the contract will be for an indefinite period.
+The initial contract of Temporary Agents is of three years.
+In line with Article 8 of the CEOS and the internal EPPO Decisions, such contracts are renewed indefinitely, apart from cases of exceptions, where a first fixed-term renewal may take place (before a second renewal for an indefinite period).